ImageMagick/Usage-Markdown/files/index.md

 It is not a general text to image converter, for that see [Multi-line Text Files Examples](../text/#text).
 If the 'pixel enumeration' is not recognized, the image will be passed to the "`text:`" format coder, for rendering as a plain text file.

-For example here is a "`netscape:`" image scaled to a 2x2 pixel image, then listed using a "`txt:`" image format.
+For example, here is a "`netscape:`" image scaled to a 2x2 pixel image, then listed using a "`txt:`" image format.

 ~~~{data-postamble="convert label:@txt_netscape.txt txt_netscape.txt.gif"}
 convert  netscape: -scale 2x2\! txt_netscape.txt